Parwaaz Hai Junoon

 Parwaaz Hai Junoon (lit: Soaring is Passion) is a 2018 Pakistani aerial combat-war romantic film, directed by Haseeb Hassan (in his directorial debut), produced by Momina Duraid and written by Farhat Ishtiaq.
-The film features an ensemble cast of Hamza Ali Abbasi, Ahad Raza Mir, Hania Amir, Kubra Khan, Alamdar Khan, Marina Khan, Shamoon Abbasi, Adnan Jaffar, Shaz Khan, Shafaat Ali, and Mustafa Changazi in pivotal roles.
+The film features an ensemble cast of Hamza Ali Abbasi, Ahad Raza Mir, Hania Aamir, Kubra Khan, Alamdar Khan, Marina Khan, Shamoon Abbasi, Adnan Jaffar, Shaz Khan, Shafaat Ali, and Mustafa Changazi in pivotal roles.
 Earlier, Osman Khalid Butt was also a part of the film but had to withdraw as the film's shoot schedule clashed with his promotions for Balu Mahi.
 The film is a tribute to Pakistan Air Force.

 It was released on Eid al-Adha, 24 August 2018, under Momina & Duraid Films and was distributed by Hum Films.
 It is the seventh-highest-grossing Pakistani film of all time.